 - Prepare to oven roast the meat.
 Add carrots, celery, onion and wine to a roasting pan, and immediately transfer the roast on top of vegetables.

 - Roasting time will vary according to weight of your roast (guideline is 20 min per pound uncovered; I covered mine so the juices accumulated and didn't burn off and mine was finished in about 15 minutes per pound, which totaled 1 hour for a 4 pound roast).
-Finished temperature should read 145 degrees.
+Finished temperature should read 145 degrees F.

 - After the meat is cooked, allow it to cool for 10 minutes and then slice very thinly.